GU4243-ADS/spring2018-project1-nas2184/README.md

 From the above figure, we see that Lovecraft and Shelley tend to have sentences with word length between 75 and 100, whereas Poe has sentences that have a wide range of word lengths with a dip around 65.
 Although we are closer to building a predictive model, there is still much variability in word length between and among authors.
 Maybe some contextual analysis will help us to understand how to categorize each other.

 ### Who elicits pausing among readers?
 Commas, semicolons, and colons signal to the reader that she should pause in her understanding and potentially absorb the clause before.
-This "pausing" may create anticipation among readers, and one might predict that horror fiction authors are attempting to illicit feelings of anticipation and fear among their readers.
+This "pausing" may create anticipation among readers, and one might predict that horror fiction authors are attempting to elicit feelings of anticipation and fear among their readers.

 ![image](figs/commas.png)